 You have a few options.
 Here are my three of my favorite quiet spots:

 – Omi’s, 28 Brackett St. I hate to even write about this because it’s my favorite.
 It’s small, quirky, cute, not busy and not too full of hipsters — the perfect coffee shop.
 They have fun lattes (hello, Beekeeper with as much honey as any hive), but they regularly experiment with drinks like coconut cold brew and homemade key lime soda.
 Plus, baked goods and books.
 All the good things!

 – Portland Trails, all over.
 There are 70 miles of trails to explore and hide out on.

 Even if you do everything on this list — which you won’t — you’ll still miss something.
 Better let some locals show you around.
-Lucky for you, Portland has tours for every segment of people: curious tourist, runner, beer-lover, horse-back rider, foodies, oenophiles, history buffs, bird-lovers … holy cow.
+Lucky for you, Portland has tours for every segment of people: curious tourist, runner, beer-lover, horseback rider, foodies, oenophiles, history buffs, bird-lovers … holy cow.
 It’s the fastest way to see and learn the most.

-$95 (includes bike and helmet), reservations at summerfeet.net/trips/5-lighthouse-day-trip.
+$99 (includes bike and helmet), reservations at summerfeet.net/trips/5-lighthouse-day-trip.
 In a 12-mile ride, you’ll see at least five lighthouses.
 You can eat a lobster roll, see the ocean and learn about Maine’s history.

 $40 for an hour, reservations: 207-838-7652 or firstname.lastname@example.org.
 Peaks Island is technically part of Portland.
 It’s a 15-20 minute ferry ride, then you can hop on a pony and see the island.
 It’s beautiful.
 We wrote a full story on it, with video here.

-Beaten Path Tours goes through the Old Port, downtown and the Arts District. $12.
-Every Saturday and Sunday at 10 a.m., 1 and 4 p.m.
+Beaten Path Tours goes through the Old Port, downtown and the Arts District. $15, 10 a.m. and 2 p.m. daily, March through November.
 Reservations: 207-749-1105 or email@example.com.

-Maine Foodie Tours, $31-95, reservations at (207) 233-7485 or mainefoodietours.com.
+Maine Foodie Tours, from $59, reservations at (207) 233-7485 or mainefoodietours.com.

-Take a 2-hour kayak at sunset or take a full-day island-to-island paddle with a guide to tell you about all the islands and history on the water.
+Take a two-hour kayak at sunset or a full-day island-to-island paddle with a guide to tell you about all the islands and history on the water.
 You could even paddle to Fort Gorges, this weird fort on its own in Casco Bay, get in it and learn all about its history.

-$38-75, reservations portlandpaddle.net/tours/ or (207) 370-9730.
+$40-120, reservations portlandpaddle.net/tours or (207) 370-9730.

 Yup, this exists.
-In the summer the trolley runs 9:30 and 11:30 a.m., then 1:30 and 3:30 p.m. through Portland and up to Portland Head Light in Cape Elizabeth.
+From July through October, the trolley runs every hour on the half-hour, from 9:30 a.m. to 3:30 p.m. through Portland and up to Portland Head Light in Cape Elizabeth.

-$24, reservations at (207) 774-0808 or portlanddiscovery.com/tours.
+$26, reservations at (207) 774-0808 or portlanddiscovery.com/tours.